United Kingdom

 No hay anuncios

-the scandal surrounding Peter Mandelson's appointmentAmong the most controversial episodes of the interim premier are the withdrawal of heating assistance for millions of pensioners, which he later had to reverse, cuts or reforms in certain social benefits, and a flat economy.
-To this was added the scandal surrounding the appointment of Peter Mandelson as ambassador to Washington, despite his known links to the pedophile Jeffrey Epstein.
-Starmer appointed him and had to dismiss him nine months later (September 2025).
-All of this has contributed to the image of a clumsy, cautious, technocratic, and continuidade government, without ambition, project, or narrative, very far from the profound change the country expected after fourteen years of Conservative executives.
+the scandal surrounding Peter Mandelson's appointmentAmong the most controversial episodes of the premier in office are the withdrawal of heating assistance for millions of pensioners, which he later had to reverse; cuts or reforms in certain social benefits, and a flat economy.
+Added to this was the scandal surrounding the appointment of Peter Mandelson as ambassador to Washington, despite his known links to the paedophile Jeffrey Epstein.
+Starmer appointed him and had to dismiss him nine months later (in September 2025).
+All of this has contributed to the image of a clumsy, cautious, technocratic, and continuity government, without ambition, project, or narrative, far from the profound change the country expected after fourteen years of Conservative executives.

 Cargando